This post is in honour of male feminists and their dating rituals.

 This is not the 1950s; if you’re committed to social justice but you are still marching along using ‘the rules’ http://therulesbook.com/ to govern dating, it’s time to consider the connection between your politics and your personal life.
 Social justice is intersectional; we can't just fix our economic relationships without fixing our personal and cultural ones.

 So identifying as a male feminist is a tricky line to walk.
 It's important that men use the term.
 But keep in mind that you'll get kudos just for taking on the term as your own; it may even help you gain trust extra-quickly with women you're dating.

 Want to be worthy of that trust?
-Practice your consent skills.
+Practice your skill at meaningful consent.
 Here's how, in a tidy list.